 Other than not being available for Windows 10 Home, BitLocker works pretty intelligently and is set up to cause users next to no fuss.
 When BitLocker is working for a drive, any new file that is added to the drive gets automatically encrypted with BitLocker.
 That file then remains encrypted for the duration of its time within that network.

-How to Encrypt Internal Hard Drive in Windows 10
+How to Turn On/Off BitLocker Encryption in Windows 10 Pro

 Note: The BitLocker tool is only available for the Professional and Enterprise editions of Windows 10.
 If you need to upgrade from Windows 10 Home to Windows 10 Pro, you can do so for $99, and then the BitLocker encryption is available for your computer.
 Conjointly, if you happen to own a MS Surface laptop, you can upgrade from Windows 10 Home to Windows 10 Pro for free up until the end of December this year.